 # Increased Customer Value

-Health scores provide you great signals of what has to be improved.
+Health scores provide you with great signals of what has to be improved.
 You do not want to wait too long to act on these signals.
 Taking necessary steps will save you from the risk of your customers progressing down a negative path in the partnership.

 # Increased NRR